ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 Regular exercise improves general health, mood, and the rate of neurogenesis (new brain cells).
 There is a wide range of choices, like running or weightlifting.

 Nutrition is highly individual and depends on our primary goals.
-The general advice we can give is to avoid extremes and stick to a sustainable diet.
-We should also identify foods that have a bad effect on us (for example, we feel sluggish after eating potato chips) and avoid them.
+Avoid extremes and stick to a sustainable diet.
+Identify foods that have a bad effect on you (for example, I feel sluggish after eating potato chips) and exclude them.

 ## Experiments
 To figure out what works best for us, we keep performance records and then compare results between two competing approaches.